sus0001/Booksmandala-API-Scraper/README.md

 # Instruction
 ⁍ User will have to replace the path directory of the folder where they clone this repository.
             •The path directory is in main_downloader_scraper.py file.
 User only have to replace the path directory of the folder where they clone this repository.
-            •The path directory in in main_downloader_scraper.py file.
-Replace with yours and the script will do the rest.

 ⁍ User is greeted with availbale category of the Books available in the website with instructions:
 ⁍ Enter the number according to the category and scraper will begin to download json file and export into the intended dataframes.
 ⁍ After the scraping process.
 Scraper will ask the user to keep or delete the downloaded json file.